-Restricted: The Board has classified the entire fund balance of \$821,172 as restricted for the operations of the Board, based on restrictions imposed under Chapter 75-489, Laws of Florida.
+Restricted: The Board has classified the entire fund balance of \$697,671 as restricted for the operations of the Board.

 The Board's policy is to apply expenditures against restricted fund balance, committed fund balance, assigned fund balance and unassigned fund balance, in that order, under circumstances where a particular expenditure can be made from more than one fund classification.